jadenyue/NBA_Surrender_Analysis/README.md

-i# How hopeless does it have to get before a coach gives up?
+# How hopeless does it have to get before a coach gives up?

-Some coaches see surrendering as a strategic move to protect their players from injury when a game is hopeless, so they surrender as soon as a game seems out of reach.
+In the NBA, some coaches see surrendering as a strategic move to protect their players from injury when a game is hopeless, so they surrender as soon as a game seems out of reach.
 Others would rather ride their starters through a 40 point deficit than give up.
 From observation, NBA coaches seem to differ in their tendency to surrender, so in this project I used statistical methods to test that hypothesis and to explore some other phenomena in an often overlooked aspect of basketball.

-To "surrender" is defined here as the moment a coach withdraws all five of his starters and never brings any of them back.
+The action of "surrender" is defined here as the moment a coach withdraws all five of his starters and never brings any of them back.

-The analysis covers 29 seasons of play-by-play data, 1996-97 to 2024-25, across 139 coaches with at least 60 trailing team-games each.
+The analysis covers 29 seasons of play-by-play data, 1996-97 to 2024-25, across 139 coaches with at least 60 trailing team-games each (trailing = at least at one point in the game losing by 6 or more points with at least a minute left to filter for games where a coach benched all his starters because he was winning)

 ## The scale